-Editor's Note: To read past or future installments from Dr. Kroeger, please click here.
+Editor's Note: To read past installments from Dr. Kroeger, please click here.

 Dr. Bob Kroeger retired after practicing general dentistry for 33 years.
 A stress management consultant, he presents seminars to the dental profession as well as to general industry.
 In addition to lecturing and writing, he runs seven to nine marathons a year and is a certified personal trainer.
 Contact him at [email protected].